 The Company maintains a \$600.0 million unsecured domestic, multi-currency bank revolving Credit Facility, which expires on December 21, 2011.
 At September 30, 2010 there was \$284.9 million outstanding under the Credit Facility.
 The net available borrowing under the Credit Facility as of September 30, 2010, was approximately \$315.1 million.
 Interest is payable quarterly on the outstanding borrowings at the bank agent's reference rate.
 Interest on borrowings based on LIBOR plus an applicable margin is payable on the maturity date of the borrowing, or quarterly from the effective date for borrowings exceeding three months.
 The applicable margin is based on the Company's senior, unsecured, long-term debt rating and can range from 24 basis points to 50 basis points.
+Based on the Company's credit rating at September 30, 2010, the applicable margin was 40 basis points.
 An annual Credit Facility fee, also based on the Company's credit rating, is currently 10 basis points and is payable quarterly.